pradeep7878/react-accordian/README.md

-This is React Accordian App with CSS
+REACT Accordian with some questions